ashacekar/Customer-Loyalty-Index-For-Hotel-Data/README.md

 General instructions:
 1. Start your MongoDB Server
+   And use following command on MongoDB terminal: db.createCollection("wt1") (Only for first time)
 2. Open the project folder in Visual Studio Code and go to src directory
 3. Run the following command in terminal: node server.js